Next steps for the UPC following UK ratification

 When is the new system likely to come into effect?

-Only ratification by Germany is now required before the Unified Patent Court and unitary patent system can come into effect.
+Only ratification by Germany is now required before the UPC and unitary patent system can come into effect.
 France – the other mandatory ratification for the system to start - has already ratified.

 As previously reported, there is a constitutional complaint pending before the Federal Constitutional Court (FCC) in Germany, challenging its participation in the UPC.
 The complaint has been listed as one of the cases the FCC intends to resolve in 2018 but we understand this does not necessarily mean that it will in fact do so.
 We do not expect a rapid decision in Germany although it is possible we may hear something mid 2018.

-Once German ratification takes place, the UPC envisages a provisional application period, intended to last between six to eight months prior to actual commencement of the UPC, during which the UPC will come into existence and essential pre-commencement administrative steps can be taken.
-These include recruiting judges and filing pre-commencement opt-outs during a sunrise period.
+As and when barriers to German ratification are removed (ie, if the FCC dismisses the complaint) and Germany indicates formally that it is in a position to ratify, there will be a provisional application period, intended to last between six to eight months prior to actual commencement of the UPC, during which the UPC will come into existence and essential pre-commencement administrative steps can be taken.
+These include recruiting judges and filing by users of pre-commencement opt-outs during a sunrise period.

 With uncertainty surrounding the position in Germany and the impact of the post-Brexit status of the UK, it is impossible to make any predictions as to when the UP and UPC might be up and running.
 If the complaint before the FCC is dismissed in enough time to allow the system to begin before the UK leaves the EU, then it is possible that the UP and UPC could be up and running before Brexit in March 2019.
-However, time is very short given the practical steps still required in any event, and the seeming necessity to address the impact on the system of the UK’s departure from the EU, one way or the other.
+However, time is very short to carry out all that will be necessary to meet the March 2019 deadline, both in terms of preparing for the UPC itself and in assessing the impact of Brexit upon it.

 How do I find out more?

 We continue to monitor the situation and will report on any significant changes as soon as we know them.